 🍽 Equipment Needed

-- A cutting board and a sharp knife.
+- A Cutting Board and a Sharp Knife.

-🥣 How to Make It
+🥣 How to Dehydrate Watermelon

 You can cut the watermelon up however you find to be the easiest – I like to cut it in half and then from there into quarters.
 (I like to put a layer of dish towels under my cutting board because watermelon juice makes a huge, sticky mess.)
 (Picture 1 – 2)

-Now, slice the watermelon into half inch slices, then in half again.
+Now, slice the watermelon into half-inch slices, then in half again.
 (Pictures 4 – 5)

 Now, line the trays of your dehydrator with the watermelon chunks.
 (Picture 7) Cover the dehydrator and then let it do all the work.
-It has a lot of water in it (water-melon…) so it will take time to dry out.
+It has a lot of water in it (water-melon…), so it will take time to dry out.
 (Pictures 9 – 10)

-On a dehydrator without a temperature setting, it will take 8 – 12 hours.
 If you can set the temperature of your dehydrator, set it to 135°F for 18 – 24 hours.
-It will take longer but the watermelon tastes sweeter and has a better flavor if it dries slower.
+It will take longer, but the watermelon tastes sweeter and has a better flavor if it dries slower.

 🙋♀️ Frequently Asked Questions

-When a watermelon is ripe it will have a yellow patch on the bottom.
+When a watermelon is ripe, it will have a yellow patch on the bottom.
 It will also seem pretty heavy for its size (full of water!) but also sound like a drum if you tap on it.
 (You want a hollow thunk sound instead of a shallow tap/knock.)

 🍲 Serving Size